kudlav/anti-spam/readme.txt

 = Not enough information about the plugin? =

-You may check out the [source code of the plugin](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php).
+You may check out the [source code of the plugin](http://plugins.trac.wordpress.org/browser/anti-spam-reloaded/trunk/anti-spam.php).
 The plugin is pretty small and easy to read.

 == Changelog ==

+= 5.6 =
+* New maintainer kudlav - updated links and docs
+* Removed links to paid version
+* Stat info is no longer warning

 = 5.5 =
 * Code cleanup